What is Pragmatics?

 What Does Pragmatics Study?

 In linguistics, sometime one discipline is interlinked with another field within linguistics or is spread across a number of fields.
 As semantics covers a range of different levels like grammar, syntax and lexicon.
-In same way, pragmatics covers different subgroups like pragmalinguistics sociopragmatics and, applied pragmatics.
+In the same way, pragmatics covers different subgroups like pragmalinguistics sociopragmatics and, applied pragmatics.
 Pragmatics also interfaces with intradisciplinary branches like semantics and sociolinguistics.

 Types of Pragmatics

 According to Chapman (2005:11), Pragmatics is divided into theoretical pragmatics and social pragmatics.
 Theoretical pragmatics concentrates on the analysis of particular aspects of meaning and how these might be explained within more general formal accounts of language use.
-It has connection with applied linguistics.
+It has a connection with applied linguistics.
 Social pragmatics studies relationship between language use and different sociocultural factors.
 In one word, we can describe it as sociopragmatics.

 Difference between Pragmatics and Semantics

 Both, pragmatics and semantics are intradisciplinary branches of linguistics that study language.
 Semantics concerns the relations between signs and the objects they signify.
-It refers to the literal meaning of a language, while Pragmatics does not focuses on literal meanings of a language, but how users interpret their utterances in a specific social context.
+It refers to the literal meaning of a language, while Pragmatics does not focus on literal meanings of a language, but how users interpret their utterances in a specific social context.

 In simple words, semantics is the study of literal meaning in language that can be applied to a single word or entire texts.
-On the other hand, Pragmatics generally concerns with the use of language in social contexts and the ways user produce and comprehend meanings.
+On the other hand, Pragmatics generally concerns with the use of language in social contexts and the ways user produce and comprehend